gAhmedg/MultiCloudDevOpsProject/README.md

 ![alt text](screenshots/sonar2.png)
 - Step 6: Build and Push Docker Image
     - This step builds the Docker image for the application and pushes it to Docker Hub using custom shared library steps.
-    - tages is number of buildfir jenkinsfile
+    - tages is number of build jenkinsfile

     ![alt text](screenshots/4dockerhub.png)
     in this stage we using Shared library for